Most Secure File Sharing Options for Enterprise & Compliance

 4. Visibility: Kiteworks brings complete data visibility across an entire organization, which is imperative for data-driven enterprise clients.
 Furthermore, that visibility is integrated into necessary compliance, sharing, and reporting functions.

-5. Integration with Critical Enterprise Apps: Kiteworks brings top-notch security and file transfer tools to leading enterprise apps and plugins like Microsoft Office, Salesforce, iManage, and Google Docs.
+5. Integration with Critical Enterprise Apps: Kiteworks brings top-notch security and file sharing tools to leading enterprise apps and plugins like Microsoft Office, Salesforce, iManage, and Google Docs.

 Additional Resources